-Network Intrusion Detection Systems (NIDSs) aim to protect and preserve digital IoT networks from network threats \cite{chaabouni2019network}.
-Traditional NIDS aims to analyse incoming traffic signatures and match them to one of the known attack signatures.
-This method provides high detection accuracy of known attacks, however, it fails to detect unseen threats to IoT networks, known as zero-day attacks.
+Network Intrusion Detection Systems (NIDSs) aim to protect and preserve digital networks from cyber threats \cite{chaabouni2019network}.
+Traditional NIDSs aim to analyse incoming traffic signatures and match them to one of the known attack signatures \cite{garuba2008intrusion}.
+This method provides high detection accuracy of known attacks, however, it fails to detect unseen threats to computer networks, known as zero-day attacks \cite{garcia2009anomaly}.
 Therefore, researchers have applied emerging Machine Learning (ML) technologies to learn and detect the harmful patterns of network traffic to detect intrusions \cite{sinclair1999application}.
-Plenty of academic research has been applied in this domain, many ML-based NIDS have been developed, mostly achieving high detection accuracy when applied to certain datasets.
-However, the number of practical deployments of such systems into networks is vastly low \cite{sommer2010outside}.
-Several factors are contributing to the lack of translating academic research into operation.
-However, two main reasons seem to top the list; the lack of understanding of internal ML-based NIDS operations \cite{amarasinghe2018toward} and the following of unreliable evaluation methodologies \cite{sarhan2021towards}.
+A large number of academic research has been applied in this domain, many ML-based NIDSs have been developed, mostly achieving high detection accuracy when applied to certain datasets.
+However, the number of practical deployments of such systems in networks is vastly low \cite{sommer2010outside}.
+While several factors are contributing to the lack of translating academic research into operation, two main reasons seem to top the list; the lack of reliable comprehensive evaluation methodologies \cite{sarhan2021towards} and lack of understanding of internal ML-based NIDS operations \cite{amarasinghe2018toward}.
+In this paper, we investigate the possible solutions to both problems.